-Provide a structured abstract no longer than 250 words that briefly states the purpose of the research, the principal results, and major conclusions.
+Provide a structured abstract that briefly states the purpose of the research, the principal results, and major conclusions.

 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, references and non-standard or uncommon abbreviations should be avoided.
 However, if absolutely essential, references must cite the author(s) and year(s) and abbreviations must be defined at their first occurrence in the abstract.